Updated 27 July, 2018

 TransferWise is a new money transfer service, they’ve only been around since 2011.
 Since the beginning, they’ve been disruptive — both from having big backers like Richard Branson, through to their low rates and simple services.

 When we reviewed them, we said, “TransferWise is a top choice for international money transfers between bank accounts, as evidenced by the thousands of excellent TransferWise reviews on Trustpilot.
 They can send 40+ different currencies to 70+ countries and are one of the very few companies who can offer the true mid-market rate.
 Their low and transparent transfer fees make them extremely competitive.”

 What is the TransferWise Borderless Account?

-The TransferWise Borderless Account (TBA) gives you a “virtual” bank account in various different countries, that acts exactly like a local bank account.
+The TransferWise Borderless Account gives you a “virtual” bank account in various different countries, that acts exactly like a local bank account.
 You get a sort code/routing number, account number, SWIFT / BIC, and IBAN codes that you can use to easily make and accept payments in a local currency.
 You can transfer money between currencies at TransferWise’s mid-market rates and low fees.
 You also get a free debit card, which we cover in more detail in a separate post.

 Can you give me an example?